Hacker-Code-J/Hacker-Code-J/README.md

 ## <span style="color:#ffa500;">About Me</span> :man_technologist:

-Hello there! 👋
+Hello! 👋

-I'm Ji Yong-Hyeon, a passionate individual majoring in Mathematics and Cryptography.
-My academic journey has been driven by a deep fascination with the intricate world of cryptographic systems.
-I'm particularly intrigued by the design and implementation aspects of cryptography, always striving to merge theoretical knowledge with practical application.
+I'm Ji Yong-Hyeon, deeply passionate about Mathematics and Cryptography.
+My academic path is driven by a profound interest in the complexities of cryptographic systems.
+What really captivates me is the design and implementation side of cryptography, where I aim to blend theoretical insights with practical solutions.

-My journey in this field is fueled by a commitment to become a leading theorist and engineer.
-I believe that the synergy of theoretical understanding and practical skills is key to innovation in cryptography.
-As such, I'm continually working on projects and research that challenge and expand my expertise.
+My goal is to be a frontrunner in both theoretical and engineering aspects of this field.
+I strongly believe in the power of combining theoretical knowledge with practical know-how to spur innovations in cryptography.
+To this end, I'm constantly engaged in projects and research that push my boundaries and enhance my skills.

-Here on GitHub, you'll find my contributions to various projects related to cryptography.
-My work ranges from theoretical explorations to the development of cryptographic algorithms and systems.
-I'm always open to collaborating on projects that push the boundaries of our understanding and application of cryptographic principles.
+On my GitHub, you'll find my contributions to a variety of cryptography-related projects.
+My work spans from theoretical studies to crafting cryptographic algorithms and systems.
+I'm always keen on collaborating on projects that challenge and deepen our grasp of cryptographic concepts.

-Feel free to reach out if you're interested in discussing cryptography, mathematics, or potential collaborations!
+If you're keen on cryptography, mathematics, or looking for a collaboration, don't hesitate to get in touch!

 ## <span style="color:#f8b88b;">Technologies & Tools</span> :wrench: